Mohamed-Osama17/Random_Quote_Generator/README.md

 # Random Quote Generator

 This project is a simple Random Quote Generator built using JavaScript.
 It displays a random inspirational quote along with its author's name when a button is clicked.
-You can view the live version of this project.
+You can view the live version of this project.[live Demo](https://mohamed-osama17.github.io/Random_Quote_Generator/).

 ## Table of Contents